Alex Condon: College career

 Condon was named to the Southeastern Conference (SEC) All-Freshman team in the 2023–24 season with the Florida Gators after averaging 7.7 points, 6.4 rebounds, and 1.3 blocks per game.

 Condon entered his sophomore season as a starter for the Gators.
 He helped the Gators finish the 2024–25 season with a 36–4 record while winning the NCAA championship.
 In the final of the NCAA tournament, Condon recorded 12 points, seven rebounds and four steals in a 65–63 win over Houston.
-In the dying seconds of the game, Condon dived on a loose ball to help the Gators secure the win.
+In the dying seconds of the game, Condon dove on a loose ball to help the Gators secure the win.
 In 37 games, he averaged 10.6 points, 7.5 rebounds, 2.2 assists and 1.3 blocks per game.
 Throughout the year, Condon was recognised as the SEC Player of the Week three times.
 He was subsequently named third-team All-SEC.

+National team

+In June 2026, Condon was named in the Australian Boomers squad for the next window of the FIBA Basketball World Cup 2027 Asian Qualifiers in Perth in July.